eqasim-org/ile-de-france/docs/simulation.md

 to the binary using the `osmosis_binary` option in the confiuration file.
 Osmosis can be downloaded [here](https://wiki.openstreetmap.org/wiki/Osmosis).
 - **git** `=> 2.39.2` is used to clone the repositories containing the simulation code.
 In case you clone the pipeline repository previously, you should be all set.
+However, Windows has problems with working with the long path names that result from the pipelien structure of the project.
+To avoid the problem, you very likely should set git into *long path mode* by calling `git config --system core.longpaths true`.
 - In recent versions of **Ubuntu** you may need to install the `font-config` package to avoid crashes of MATSim when writing images (`sudo apt install fontconfig`).

 Then, open your `config.yml` and uncomment the `matsim.output` stage in the